top of page

 Wind cooperatives among fisherfolk in Asia.

-From Fossiles: The 4 Steps of a Just Transition”
+From Fossils: The 4 Steps of a Just Transition”

 Phase Out Fossil Fuels